-I am primarily a poet and a performance poet.
-I coined the term, "Bluetry" to define what I do.
-Bluetry, as an art form, grew out of people approaching me after readings to either compliment me or to complain my poems were too sad.
-Born in Washington Heights in a small ethnically diverse neighborhood, I survived adverse family beginnings.
-I began writing creatively at 4 years old.
+Primarily a poet and performance poet, I coined the term, "Bluetry" to define my art.
+Bluetry grew out of people approaching me after readings to either compliment me or complain my poems were too sad.
+Born in a small, ethnically diverse neighborhood in Washington Heights, I survived adversity.
+I wrote my first poem at 4 years old about snowflakes.
 My striving to thrive and excel has permeated my existence.
 My drive to write, create and share, defines my art.
-I am a writer because I have no choice.
-My performances are an extension of my art, evolving in the same way a child develops in the womb and his mother gives birth to him.
+I write because I have no choice.
+My performances are an extension of my art, evolving like a child develops in the womb and his mother gives birth to him.

-For the past 5 years I’ve been performing “Bluetry.”
-I felt inspired to read with music.
+I’ve been performing “Bluetry” since December 2008, when I first felt inspired to read with music.
 Bluetry fell into place in developmental stages, defining itself.
-First Demetrius Daniel, a trombonist, accompanied me at readings.
-Simultaneously, before I’d written my first Bluetry, DubbleX said he wanted to play melodica again like back in the day.
-Naturally I invited him to accompany me whenever I featured.
-DubbleX agreed and Bluetry was born.
+A fellow poet and friend, Demetrius Daniel, a trombonist, accompanied me at readings.
+Simultaneously, before I’d written my first Bluetry, DubbleX told me wanted to play melodica on a stage like back in the day.
+Naturally, I invited him to accompany me whenever I featured.
+Thus Bluetry was born.

 During this interim jazz jam period while waiting for the main performance, the music inspired me to read the first of my Bluetry series, “I Sing The Blues For You.”
 By the time I’d finished, everyone had returned to the main room to watch.
 Since our host was still getting ready, I performed another song, thus my “Bluetry” style was born: an outcast poet, outcast Jew, performing “outcast blues, my mother sang them before me,”*